dimitrisnikolaou10/keras-yolo3/README.md

 ## Description

 ### Part 1
 I applied the pre trained YOLOv3 model to identify humans within the basketball court.
 Model performed quite well as you can see in the GIF below.
-This application was fairly easy, all that was required was to download the pretrained weights and configurations and load the video in.
+This application was fairly easy, all that was required was to download the pretrained weights (based on COCO) and configurations and load the video in.

 ![Alt Text](https://github.com/dimitrisnikolaou10/keras-yolo3/blob/master/predictions/yolo-pretrained.gif)